gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Inspecting_the_fastqs.md

-# Inspecting the fastqs
+---
+sidebar_position: 2
+---

-## First look at the fastqs
+# A first look at fastqs

+## Using UNIX to inspect fastq files

 Let's take a look at the data using the UNIX command `less` (actually we'll use `zless`, as this will uncompress the file on the fly):